-Though you’ll still have limited access to money in a savings account, savings accounts don’t enjoy the same ease of access that checking accounts do — and for reason.
 With few exceptions, you can’t spend money directly out of your savings account.
 Instead, money in savings needs to be moved to another account.
 Even then, financial institutions often limit the number of withdrawals or transfers account holders can make from savings accounts during each statement period.

 Why there are limits on payments from your savings account

 Consumers are limited in their ability to make payments from savings accounts for a reason: Savings accounts weren’t designed for frequent transactions.